vanzaj/tdd-pytest/docs/tdd-pytest/content/tdd-basics.md

 Time to get back to functional tests.
 The next step is to add user input functionality.
 This means adding `<form>` and `<input>` elements in the app's html template.
-Let's do an explicit test for this inside `tests/unit_test.py`:
+Let's do an explicit test for this inside `tests/unit_test.py` instead of testing full template:

 ```python
 def test_home_page_returns_correct_html(client):